alibashir7/Azure-Resource/README.md

 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/a7670d5b-3542-484f-9263-5464aafb8e51.png" height="80%" width="80%" alt=""/>
 <br />
 <br />
-We will select the resource group we created for the resource group selection.
+We will select the resource group we created from earlier.
 Next, follow the same selections I made for the following instance details.
 If you select a certain region and don't see the same options as me, try changing your regions until you have the same configurations as me.  <br/>
 <img src="https://github.com/alibashir7/Azure-Resource/assets/165006117/d2795ad1-cb0b-402f-aab6-f3410a18e4fd.png" height="80%" width="80%" alt=""/>
 <br />
 <br />